 If you have a specific disability that qualifies you for academic accommodations, please notify the instructor/professor and provide certification from Special Student Services.
-(OSSS is located in Room 270 of the Student Center (460-7212).
+(OSSS is located at the corner of Jaguar Drive Old Shell Road, 5828 Old Shell Road, phone - 460-7212.)